Morophaga choragella, Large Clothes Moth

 ID pointers: The forewings are a sandy brown, prominent along the wing veins and covered in a scattering of darker markings, some forming obvious blotches.

-Distribution: (Last record: 25 July 2025 at Chaddesden ) – A localised species across the south and south-east of England with scattered records further north.
+Distribution: (Last record: 27 August 2025 at Sandiacre ) – A localised species across the south and south-east of England with scattered records further north.
 Status in Derbyshire unknown as insufficient data with only 5 records between 2014 – 2020.
-One on 25/7/2025 from Chaddesden
+One on 25/7/2025 from Chaddesden one from Sandiacre 27/8/2025

-Flight Period: June / July / August / – June-August – generally inconspicuous.
-Mine Period: June / August / Photographed: Yes – Photographed By: Will Soar © All Rights Reserved
+Flight Period: June / July / August – June-August – generally inconspicuous. – but can be disturbed during the day Photographed: Yes – Photographed By: Will Soar, Paul Buxton © All Rights Reserved

 Wingspan: 18-32mm